zmkfirmware/zmk/docs/docs/troubleshooting.md

 ### West build errors

-West build errors usually indicates syntax problems in the `<shield>.keymap` file in the compilation process.
+West build errors usually indicate syntax problems in the `<keyboard>.keymap` file during the compilation process.
 The following are some examples and root causes.

 :::note
 If you are reviewing these errors in the GitHub Actions tab, they can be found in the `West Build` step of the build process.